 Evidence about respondent bias can be adduced from the Survey of Internal Migration in the Ecuadorian Sierra carried out in 1977-1978.
 Representative probability samples of households were selected in rural and urban areas of the Sierra region, which contained about half the population of Ecuador.
 In the rural sample, households with at least one out-migrant to urban areas in the Sierra were oversampled compared with households without such an out-migrant, while the same was done for households in the urban sample with at least one in-migrant from rural areas of the Sierra.
 The final sample encompassed 3,429 rural households and 1,701 urban households, about a third comprising out/inmigrants.
 The interviewer's instructions stipulated that the interviewer should "interview only the head of the family or his [sic] representative".
 While the sex of the actual respondent was unfortunately not recorded, 81 per cent of the heads of household in rural areas and over 90 per cent in urban areas were men.
 Since the purpose of the survey was to investigate rural-urban migration, the rural survey was essentially a survey in areas of origin.
 Information on outmigrants had to rely upon proxy respondents because the migrants themselves were not present.
-Respondents were asked to provide information about all household members aged 12 or over who had migrated elsewhere during the five years preceding the interview.
+Respondents were asked to provide information about all household members. aged 12 or over who had migrated elsewhere during the five years preceding the interview.
 The results showed a surprisingly low proportion of women among rural-urban outmigrants, compared with (a) either the proportion of women among the in-migrants from rural areas reported in the urban part of the survey (61 per cent), or (b) the proportion female among rural-urban migrants recorded by the population census.
 Thus, only 42 per cent of the out-migrants were reported to be women in the rural survey, far below the 48 and 49 per cent female among migrants to urban areas according to the 1974 and 1982 population censuses, respectively.
 Given that the vast majority of out-migrants reported in rural areas were children of the head of the household, this evidence suggests that fathers were less inclined to report the outmigration of their daughters to the city than that of their sons, presumably because they considered their daughter's migration to be less socially appropriate (Bilsborrow and Fuller, 1988).

 Moreover, in the same survey, even when proxy respondents in rural areas reported the existence of female out-migrants, they appeared to often provide erroneous information about the reasons for migration and about the woman's activities prior to and subsequent to migration (i.e., work status, occupation and income).
 This was determined from comparisons of responses reported by the proxy respondents in the rural survey with those given by the female and male inmigrants interviewed themselves in urban areas.
 Among female out-migrants, for instance, only 29 per cent were reported by the proxy respondent to have been working prior to the move, whereas 39 per cent of the inmigrant women reported themselves as having worked during the year prior to migration.
 Similarly, proxy respondents in rural areas reported that only 53 per cent of female out-migrants were working at the time of the survey in the urban place of destination, compared with 73 per cent reported by the female migrants themselves in urban areas (Yang and Bilsborrow, 1992).
-Interestingly, proxy respondents in rural areas provided responses for male out-migrants that provided responses for male out-migrants that were biased in the opposite direction, perhaps also for reasons of perceived social desirability.
-Thus, the percentage of male outmigrants reported as working prior to migration by respondents in rural areas was 75 per cent, whereas only 59 per cent of the male in-migrants in urban areas reported themselves as having worked in the year prior to their migration.